k-kinzal/dgeni-markdown-example/docs/ngMock/service/$exceptionHandler.md

-Mock implementation of (<code>$exceptionHandler</code>)[api/ng/service/$exceptionHandler] that rethrows or logs errors passed into it.
+Mock implementation of (<code>$exceptionHandler</code>)[api/ng/service/$exceptionHandler] that rethrows or logs errors passed to it.
 See ($exceptionHandlerProvider)[api/ngMock/provider/$exceptionHandlerProvider] for configuration information.